possible to run code examples, like in Jupyter Notebooks?

 Jupyter integration is more complex.
 I'll start a new ticket to track it.

-#12 Updated by Lisa Rhody about 1 year ago
+#12 Updated by Lisa Rhody over 1 year ago

 Sorry to be late to the party but this is fantastic news.
 We're looking into using repl.it in the DHRI curriculum site, and having it on the Commons would be useful for GCDI workshop development for August.
 Jupyter notebook integration would be helpful for the class that I'm teaching in the fall, and I'd be happy to follow up when you open a new issue, Boone.

-#14 Updated by Marilyn Weber about 1 year ago
+#14 Updated by Marilyn Weber over 1 year ago

 Not sure if I should put this here, but here goes: